ABOUT

 THE PROJECT

 Executions in the United States are not public events.
 Photography has never been allowed in prison death chambers during executions in modern times.
-Coupled with the fact that many executions take place in the middle of the night and are sanitized by the government for the media, very few people see or experience the full extent of what transpires when the state carries out a death sentence.
+Since many executions take place at inconvenient times in inconvenient places, and are sanitized by the government for the media, very few people see or experience the reality of what transpires when the state carries out a death sentence.

-Originally conceived as a college class assignment, more than two-decades later Scott is still capturing moments both inside and outside of prisons during executions – telling the story of what occurs when the government kills its prisoners and who the process impacts.
+Originally conceived as a college class assignment, more than two-decades later Scott continues to capture moments in and outside of prisons during executions – telling the story of what occurs when the government kills its prisoners, and who is impacted in the process.

 The project consists of thousands of images, making it the largest photo documentary ever about the death penalty's modern era in the United States – bringing together the unique combination of photography, journalism and education into one powerful project.